 I hope everyone is continuing to stay happy, healthy, and hopefully you’re making some awesome investments and some really smart decisions.
 You’re growing your net worth.
-You’re creating some passive income.
+You’re creating some passive income with real estate.
 You’re taking massive action.
 You’re doing all of those things that you’ve been watching videos and you’re supposed to do.

 Making smart, rational decisions is important, but today, I want to talk about emotions when it comes to investing.

 Now, you may have heard that you really don’t want to use emotions to guide your investing.
 That’s absolutely true.
 If you’re using your emotions to guide your investing, you’re not using the frontal lobes in your brain that dictate higher thinking in logic.
 You need to be as emotionless as possible and really be able to look from a clean slate.
 If you can’t remove yourself from the situation to kind of see from a 360000 foot level of the entire situation and not from the perspective of your own biases your own emotions and your own just personal feelings about something, you’re not going to be able to make a truly unbiased empirical logical decision.